SkylineCommunications/dataminer-docs/release-notes/General/General_Main_Release_10.1.0.md

 When, in a service profile instance, you overrode the capacity of a parameter, the update would not be saved correctly when you had set the value to 0.

-#### DataMiner Cube - Services app: Discard button would not be enabled after including or exclud­ing a service profile definition parameter \[ID_28741\]
+#### DataMiner Cube - Services app: Discard button would not be enabled after including or excluding a service profile definition parameter \[ID_28741\]

 When, in the *Services* app, you included or excluded a service profile definition parameter in the *By node* tab, in some cases, the Discard button would incorrectly not be enabled.